-PARTICIPATION, STUDY DESIGN, AND IMPLEMENTATION
+PARTICIPATION, STUDY DESIGN, AND IMPLEMENTATION Research structure

-Research structure

 The purpose of this study is to explore the impact of high school gifted students' experience in participating in service-learning community activities on leadership development.
 The course of painting and analysis of the relationship between students' participation in club activities and leadership development.
 This research studies the curriculum design and implementation of service-oriented associations in which gifted students participate.
 The teacher guides participating students to reflect and give feedback by leading group interactions and topic discussions, integrating group dynamics into curriculum design, guiding students to actively perceive problems, and increasing the number of groups.
-Interaction opportunities empower cadres to empower, review and give feedback through implementation and mutual frustration experiences, and finally, through review and sharing of students' service value and personal growth.
+Interaction opportunities empower cadres to empower, review and give feedback through implementation and mutual frustration experiences, and finally, through review and sharing of students' service experience learning process, empower and promote the internalization of service value and personal growth.